Hacker News

 I think this could be a very effective countermeasure.
 It reduces trust between members of a crew, and between crews themselves.
 If you're constantly suspicious of Ivan the mail campaign guy ratting you out for a payday, it makes the whole business focus more on opsec and less on offense.
 Though sole operators can do plenty of damage on their own, they probably are less likely to be state-backed.

-2 hours ago by trhway
+4 years ago by trhway

 Does it come with Green Card for Ivan?